adriangranados/wlan-extcap/README.md

 ![WLAN Extcap Interface](../master/images/wlandump-interfaces.png "WLAN Extcap Interface")

-> __Note__: You will have to repeat the setup of the `wlandump` extcap interface on your computer each time you update Wireshark.
+> __Note__: You will have to reinstall the `wlandump` extcap interface on your computer each time you update Wireshark.
 The Wireshark installer doesn't preserve 3rd-party extcap interfaces added to the _extcap_ folder.

 ## Remote Wi-Fi Captures